Mihai Olos: The tall poppy syndrome

-With Ceauşescu's developing megalomania and his idea that the country's external debts should be paid, the economic situation deteriorated and the surveillance system increased, even if the methods used to reprimand any attempt to criticize the regime have become more sophisticated.
+With Ceaușescu's developing megalomania and his idea that the country's external debts should be paid, the economic situation deteriorated and the surveillance system increased, even if the methods used to reprimand any attempt to criticize the regime have become more sophisticated.

 In 1983, the local daily from Baia Mare, published a Bucharest reporter's extremely nasty article meant to demolish Mihai Olos's intellectual prestige as an artist.
 The pretext had been the artist's article in which he had called the traditional Christmas caroling in the country-side as a "begging-ritual".
 It is hard to say whether the artist had really intended to hint at the terrible poverty of the population, but someone certainly did find a relationship.

 The artist so successful abroad and thus too visible in the local context had become dangerous, especially because his influence on his group of admirers.
 His studio, visited by many great personalities from Romania along the years since he moved in it, had become a meeting place for young poets and artists who saw in these meetings an opportunity to feel free.
 The article's true aim had been to compromise or rather destroy his status as an opinion leader and authority by shattering their confidence in his professional status, trying to suggest that he was just an impostor, a drunkard with rude manners.
 Even if some of those who knew well the artist showed their indignation, the local daily did not publish any response to this article.

 With his family's increasing financial difficulties, in 1980 he succeeded to get back his teaching job at the people's university.
 As he was unable to resist more than two semesters, he applied for a curator position at the county museum.
 But his contract was severed in the summer of 1984, being left with no personal income.